kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 - When in-place is possible, the system should try to in-place update as many machines as possible.
   In practice, this means that maxSurge might not be fully used (by default it is used only for scale up by one if maxUnavailable=0)
 - When maxUnavailable=0 and `CanUpdateMachineSet` hook specifies that the required change does not affect availability, the in-place update will start immediately, without creating an additional machine/using maxSurge
-  - Warning! the system is going to perform in-place update on the first Machine without the safety net provided by the additional machine.
+  - **Warning!** the system is going to perform in-place update on the first Machine without the safety net provided by the additional machine.
-  - If something goes wrong unexpectedly, and the operation lead to actual unavailability, workload could be impacted.
+  - If something goes wrong unexpectedly, and the operation leads to actual unavailability, workloads could be impacted.
-  - Use this feature with caution!
+  - **Use this feature with caution!**
 - No in-place updates are performed when using rollout strategy OnDelete.

 Please refer to [implementation notes](./20240807-in-place-updates-implementation-notes.md) for more details about how the move operation is performed.